brian14708/wh-briefings/statements-releases/2021-03/2021-03-08-statement-by-president-joseph-r-biden-jr-on-first-ever-papal-visit-to-iraq.md

 modified_time: 2021-03-08 07:53:56-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/08/statement-by-president-joseph-r-biden-jr-on-first-ever-papal-visit-to-iraq/
 published_time: 2021-03-08 07:53:55-05:00
-title: Statement by President Joseph R. Biden, Jr. on First-Ever Papal Visit to Iraq
+title: "Statement by President Joseph R. Biden, Jr. on First-Ever Papal Visit to\_\
+  Iraq"
 ---

 Iraq is a country steeped in religious and ethnic diversity.
 It’s also